Sleep Apnea Women and Sleep Updated May 2, 2024 · 6 min read · By Nick Zacharias

 How does OSA in women get missed so often?

+Doctors, like the rest of us, can fall victim to preconceived notions about what the condition looks like.
 While a sleep study will often be ordered for a man who fits the profile and complains of related symptoms, those same symptoms may be overlooked or thought of as part of a different issue for a woman.
+Some examples include:

 • Snoring — women will often report lighter snoring, or none at all (because who wants to admit that?).
 On top of that, male partners are typically less likely to notice snoring.
 An almost comically frequent refrain from men who turn up for sleep studies is, "I'm here because my wife says I snore too much" — the same is more rarely true in the reverse.